steak and grilled vegetables salad

 - 3 tsp balsamic vinegar

-- 6 tsp olive oil plus extra for soaking the vegetables before cooking
+- 2 tbsp. olive oil plus extra for soaking the vegetables before cooking

 - a little lemon juice

-Meanwhile, when the frying pan is smoking hot, set the timer for 4 minutes, place the steak in the pan and flip every 15 seconds.
+4. Meanwhile, when the frying pan is smoking hot, set the timer for 4 minutes for medium-rare; 6 minutes for medium.
+Dribble some oil in the pan and place the steak in it.
+Turn it over every 15 seconds.
 Remove and keep in a warm place, covered loosely with foil.